EllieMwangi/elliemwangi/README.md

 # Habari 👋 I'm Elena

 I'm a data engineer who enjoys building systems that make data easier to collect, clean, and analyse.
-I’ve worked on everything from scraping tools 🕸️ to ETL pipelines 🚰 to NLP workflows 🧠 — and I like figuring out how to make things run smoothly behind the scenes.
-I work best in collaborative teams 🤝, ask good questions ❓, and try to keep things clear, thoughtful, and grounded in real use.
+I’ve worked on everything from scraping tools to ETL pipelines to ML workflows.
+I like figuring out how to make things run smoothly behind the scenes.
+I work best in collaborative teams, strive to build resilient systems, and try to keep things clear, thoughtful, and grounded in real use.

 🌱 **Currently learning**: Supabase and Streamlit!
 🔭 **Working on**: A rent monitoring tool that analyses scraped data of properties in Nairobi.
 Take a sneak peak [here](https://bomalens.streamlit.app)